-Assessment: Math 7H students will take a district-wide exam at the end of the 2nd quarter, the NYS Math Assessment in the Spring, and a district-wide final exam in June.
+Assessment: Math 7H students will take a district-wide exam at the end of the 2nd quarter, the NYS Math Assessment in May, and a district-wide final exam in June.
+The NYS Math Assessment (extended response questions only) will count as 25% of the final exam grade.
+The district-wide final exam counts as 20% of the final course average.